marmelab/react-admin/docs/ShowTutorial.md

 ## `<Labeled>` Displays Fields With Labels

 When you build Show views like the one above, you have to repeat quite a lot of code for each field.
 React-admin Field components can help avoid that repetition.
-The following example leverages the `<Labeled>`, `<TextField>`, and `<DateField>` components in tha purpose:
+The following example leverages the `<Labeled>`, `<TextField>`, and `<DateField>` components for that purpose:

 ```jsx
 import { useParams } from 'react-router-dom';